magpie-ea/magpie-backend/README.md

 Note that to [POST a JSON object correctly](https://stackoverflow.com/questions/12693947/jquery-ajax-how-to-send-json-instead-of-querystring), one needs to specify the `Content-Type` header as `application/json`, and use `JSON.stringify` to encode the data first.

-Note that `crossDomain: true` is needed since the server domain will likely be different the domain where the experiment is presented to the participant.
+Note that `crossDomain: true` is needed since the server domain will likely be different to the domain where the experiment is presented to the participant.

 ## Retrieval of experiment results as CSV